 - Under “Section Name” label it “Areas of Practice” or “Cases We Handle”

 - Put the specific practice area under item name

 - Write a detailed description of your practice area

 - Add as many as you need to accurately list the services of your law firm

 This section is for physical features of the location.
 Simply select the options that are relevant to your premises.
-Here is a list of currently available accessibility options in Google My Business:
+Here is a list of currently available accessibility options in Google Business Profile: